Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: Related work

-{\bf Graph topology.} Several existing filter bank theories are applicable only to graphs with certain types of topology, including bipartite \cite{narang2012perfect,narang2013compact}, $M$-block cyclic \cite{teke2016extending_1,teke2016extending_2}, circulant \cite{kotzagiannidis2019splines}, and acyclic \cite{ekambaram2015spline}.
-While some of these graph structures appear naturally in some applications \cite{cheung2018graph,kao2014graph}, in many cases graphs of interest do not belong to any of these categories.
-To apply BFBs to arbitrary graphs, one can decompose any graph as a sum of bipartite graphs and apply the filter bank in a separable manner \cite{narang2012graph}.
-Alternative approaches include bipartite approximation \cite{narang2010local}, bipartite graph learning methods \cite{zeng2017bipartite,jiang2019admm,pavez2018learning,lu2018learning,kumar2020unified}, graph oversampling \cite{sakiyama2014oversampled}, and vertex partition optimization \cite{anis2017critical}.
+{\bf Graph topology.} Several existing filter bank theories are applicable only to graphs with certain types of topology such as: bipartite \cite{narang2012perfect,narang2013compact}, $M$-block cyclic \cite{teke2016extending_1,teke2016extending_2}, circulant \cite{kotzagiannidis2019splines}, and acyclic \cite{ekambaram2015spline}.
+While some of these graph structures appear naturally in some applications \cite{cheung2018graph,kao2014graph}, many cases graphs of interest do not belong to any of these categories.
+To apply BFBs to arbitrary graphs one can decompose any graph as a sum of bipartite graphs and apply the filter bank in a separable manner \cite{narang2012graph}.
+Other approaches include bipartite approximation \cite{narang2010local}, bipartite graph learning methods \cite{zeng2017bipartite,jiang2019admm,pavez2018learning,lu2018learning,kumar2020unified}, graph oversampling \cite{sakiyama2014oversampled}, and vertex partition optimization \cite{anis2017critical}.
 Earlier filter bank designs for arbitrary graphs are difficult to invert (e.g., least squares reconstruction is needed) \cite{crovella2003graph,coifman2006diffusion,hammond2011wavelets}.
-More recent multiresolution representations fail to be simultaneously perfect reconstruction and orthogonal \cite{shuman2015multiscale}, while others, require full eigendecomposition \cite{chen2015discrete,cloninger2020natural}.
+More recent MRRs fail to be simultaneously perfect reconstruction and orthogonal \cite{shuman2015multiscale}, while others, require full eigendecomposition \cite{chen2015discrete,cloninger2020natural}.
 Existing approaches that are valid for arbitrary graphs have several disadvantages.
 On the one hand, approximation-based methods may reduce signal representation quality while also requiring additional computational resources (to select the best bipartite approximation) \cite{narang2010local,narang2012graph,zeng2017bipartite,jiang2019admm}.
-On the other hand, methods that allow the original graph to be used can do so at the expense of other desirable features, such as low complexity \cite{chen2015discrete,cloninger2020natural}, perfect reconstruction or orthogonality \cite{anis2017critical,shuman2015multiscale} (see \autoref{tab_relatedwork} for a comparison of some of these approaches).
+On the other hand, methods that allow the original graph to be used can do so at the expense of other desirable features, such as low complexity \cite{chen2015discrete,cloninger2020natural}, perfect reconstruction or orthogonality (in $\Id$ or other $\Qm$ inner product) \cite{anis2017critical,shuman2015multiscale} (see \autoref{tab_relatedwork} for a comparison of some of these approaches).
 Therefore, a theoretical formulation leading to critically sampled filter banks for arbitrary graphs, without the aforementioned disadvantages, can be an attractive alternative.